seunboy1/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-My implementations of various data structure and algorithms as well as solutions to numerous leetcode questions.
+This repository contains implementations of various popular data structure and algorithms in journey towards mastering DSA.
+It also contains solution of multiple leetcode questions.
+I'll will be constantly updating this repository through out my journey.
+So stay 👀